 Some 75,000 people have been displaced following the June 2011 collapse of a 17-year ceasefire between the government and Kachin Independence Army (KIA), which has been fighting for greater autonomy for decades.

-to Kachin State stopped (after nine trips) due to lack of safety guarantees from the government and KIA, leaving some 33,000 people without international assistance
+Since mid-July this year, UN relief convoys to Kachin State stopped (after nine trips) due to lack of safety guarantees from the government and KIA, leaving some 33,000 people without international assistance.

 As fighting continues, psychological fallout from a seemingly open-ended conflict is growing, said a local NGO umbrella group.